DayTradingToolkit

 Same market.
 Same chart.
 Same opportunity.
 The difference between these two traders isn’t their strategy or their software — it’s what’s happening between their ears.
 Learning to manage yourself is harder than learning to read a chart, and it matters more.

-If you’ve been researching day trading for even a few minutes, you’ve probably encountered the Pattern Day Trader (PDT) rule.
-Here’s the short version: since 2001, FINRA has required that anyone making four or more day trades within five business days in a margin account must maintain a minimum of $25,000 in equity.
-Fall below that number, and your broker restricts your trading until you deposit more funds.
+If you’ve been researching day trading, you’ve probably heard about the Pattern Day Trader (PDT) rule — a regulation that since 2001 required anyone making four or more day trades per week in a margin account to maintain $25,000 in equity.

 What this doesn’t change: The difficulty.
 Lower barriers to entry don’t lower the skill requirements.
 If anything, our team is concerned that easier access without proper education could lead to more people losing money faster.
 The PDT rule, for all its flaws, forced some traders to slow down.
 Without that guardrail, discipline becomes even more important.